 Statement of Additional Information: The Funds' SAI provides additional details about the investments of each Fund and certain other additional information.
-A current SAI dated December 22, 2024, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
+A current SAI dated June 1, 2025, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
 It is legally considered a part of this Prospectus.

-Annual/Semi-Annual Reports: Additional information about the Funds' investments will be available in the Funds' annual and semi-annual reports to shareholders.
-In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance after the first fiscal year each Fund is in operation.
+Annual/Semi-Annual Reports: Additional information about the Funds' investments will be available in the Funds' annual and semi-annual certified shareholder reports in Form N-CSR.
+In the annual Certified Shareholder Report on Form N-CSR you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance after the first fiscal year each Fund is in operation.

-You can obtain free copies of these documents, when available, request other information or make general inquiries about the Funds by contacting the Fund at the NestYield Funds, c/o U.S. Bank Global Fund Services, P.O.
+You can obtain free copies of these documents, request other information or make general inquiries about the Funds by contacting the Fund at the NestYield Funds, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701 or calling (855) 879-5979.